 Scoping Reviews are gaining popularity in many disciplines as they serve the purpose of identifying the existing literature on a specific research question.
 They also, clarify concepts in the literature and define gaps in knowledge.
 Unlike systematic reviews, "...scoping reviews do not aim to produce a critically appraised and synthesised result/answer to a particular question, [they] rather aim to provide an overview or map of the evidence" (Munn et al., 2018).

 Scoping Reviews are "systematic-like" however, and require a rigorous approach.
 They often include a protocol, the searching is systematic and fairly exhaustive and methods are documented thoroughly.
 They can be the precursor to a full systematic review.

 In the health sciences, there are fairly strict guidelines for Scoping Reviews which could be successfully adapted for other disciplines.
 See:

-- Chapter 11 (Scoping Reviews) of the JBI Reviewer's Manual.
+- Chapter 11 (Scoping Reviews) of the JBI Manual for Evidence Synthesis.

 - PRISMA for Scoping Reviews, which includes a checklist.